Ozma of Oz: Adaptations

 L. Frank Baum revisited this story for the plot of his 1913 musical The Tik-Tok Man of Oz, starring James C. Morton and Fred Woodward.
 Aside from Tik-Tok, a princess named Ozma, and a visit to the Nome King's domain, the similarities between the book and the finished play were minimal, allowing Baum to re-adapt the latter as the eighth Oz book, Tik-Tok of Oz, in 1914.

 A theatrical adaptation called Ozma of Oz: A Tale of Time, written by Susan Zeder with music by Richard Gray, premiered at the Poncho Theatre in Seattle, Washington, in 1979.
 On its 20th anniversary in 1999, it was revived with the addition of further songs and titled, Time Again in Oz.

 Elements from Ozma of Oz and the previous novel, The Marvelous Land of Oz, were incorporated into the 1985 film Return to Oz, featuring Fairuza Balk as Dorothy.
 Although most of the plot was taken from Ozma, the action was chiefly relocated to the derelict Emerald City, ruled by Princess Mombi (Princess Langwidere in all but name, as well as keeping Ozma as her slave) and her Wheelers.
-In the second half of the film, Dorothy, Billina, Tik-Tok, Jack Pumpkinhead, and the Gump traveled to the Nome King's mountain, to rescue the Scarecrow from the King's ornament collection, which was emerald green, unlike the book's royal purple.
-Drawn from the 1939 film The Wizard of Ozs famous ruby slippers were used in place of the magic belt.
+In the second half of the film, Dorothy, Billina, Tik-Tok, Jack Pumpkinhead, and the Gump travel to the Nome King's mountain, to rescue the Scarecrow from the King's ornament collection, his item form being emerald green, unlike the book's royal purple.
+The 1939 film's famous ruby slippers were used in place of the Magic Belt.

 The 1986 anime adaptation of the first novel included this story.
 It was later shortened and edited into a single feature for United States VHS and LaserDisc (and later DVD) release.

 The book was also made into a Canadian animated feature film in 1987 called Dorothy Meets Ozma of Oz.
 It is a condensed version, running only 28 minutes.
 A video release features a live introduction by actor Michael Gross.